 Note: Local laws change, and while we update our articles regularly, please call your local public works department to get the most current information on Sewer Lateral inspection requirements.

 Sewer Lateral inspections typically cost around $200 – $300 if your home has an outside clean-out.
 You can learn more about your home’s clean out and how to locate it here.
 If your home does not have a clean out, the cost can increase to $400 – $500 or more depending on your home’s plumbing.
-Note: some plumbers in Santa Cruz County are giving special discounts on inspections.
+Note: some plumbers in Santa Cruz County are offering free inspections.
 To learn more, give us a call: (831) 600-6550.

 What about repair?
 The cost to repair can vary widely, depending on the issue and a variety of other factors.
 This is why we recommend you get a sewer lateral inspection done before selling your home.